TheProjecter/mangapress/readme.txt

 Manga+Press is a webcomic managment system for WordPress.
 Manga+Press uses WordPress's posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.
-Version 2.7 contains some new features listed here:
+Version 2.8 contains some new features listed here:

- * Spanish Language support

- * New Thumbnail/Banner handling.

-   * 2.7 comes with Post Thumbnail support.
-This feature replaces the Comic Banner feature in previous versions of Manga+Press.

- * Custom Taxonomies

-   * Manga+Press 2.7 introduces custom taxonomies (Series) for organizing comics.

- * Posting New Comics:

-   * Comics are now a custom post-type.

 == Upgrade Notice ==
+= 2.8 =

 = 2.7.3 =
    * Added "Group By Category" parent option